katcipis/katcipis.github.io/_posts/2017-04-21-hack-go-types.md

-The **runtime.convT2E** call caught my attention, it was not hard to find it on the [iface.go](https://github.com/golang/go/blob/master/src/runtime/iface.go) file on the golang source code.

-It's code (on the time of writing, Go 1.8.1):
+The **runtime.convT2E** call caught my attention, it was not hard to find it on the [iface.go](https://github.com/golang/go/blob/master/src/runtime/iface.go) file on the golang source code (on the time of writing, Go 1.8.1):

 ```go
 // The conv and assert functions below do very similar things.